mocon/oconnor-blog/content/posts/2021-03-22-forces-greater-than-ourselves-1.md

 > Thomas Aquinas (1225-1274 CE)

-Aquinas, in his Summa Theologiae, writes that humility is essential because it makes one open to God’s grace.
+Aquinas, in his *Summa Theologiae*, writes that humility is essential because it makes one open to God’s grace.
 Put another way, humility is essential because it puts us in right relationship to reality.
 It is only by way of grace we enjoy our gifts of life and talent.
 So if humility further opens us to receive more of these, I say do what it takes to make this more likely.
 Bono, in U2’s *Mysterious Ways* suggests one approach to go about this –– he tells ‘Johnny,’ and the rest of us, how to engage with the wonders of life,

 ![](/media/bono-1.png)